-The National Archaeological Museum is the biggest museum in the country, with a huge range of collections covering all periods of antiquity.
+The National Archaeological Museum is the biggest museum in Greece, with a huge range of collections covering all periods of antiquity.

-The neoclassical museum building is impressive in itself; within it you can find exhibits dating from the prehistoric era to the Cycladic and Mycenaean civilizations.
-You will find sculptures, figurines and pots from the Archaic Period to the Roman Period as well as a section devoted to Ancient Egypt.
+The neoclassical museum building is impressive in itself.
+Inside, you can find exhibits dating from the prehistoric era to the Cycladic and Mycenaean civilizations.
+There are many sculptures, figurines and pots and weapons from the Archaic Period to the Roman Period as well as a section devoted to Ancient Egypt.

-Make sure you get a map of the museum and select the specific collections you wish to see, depending on the age and the interests of your children.
-If your children are of a younger age, we believe the exhibits that will be more interesting for them are the Cycladic figurines and items from the pre-historic collection and the sculpture collection, including the impressive sculptures of Kourous and Kores.
+Make sure you get a map of the museum and select the specific collections you want to see, depending on the age and interests of your kids.
+If they are very young, we believe that they will like the marble figurines, items from the pre-historic collection and the impressive sculpture collection.

 For older children we suggest, in addition to the above, the Mycenaean sculptures from the pre-historic collection, the Egyptian collection and also the antiquities from Thira (Santorini) island, located on the top floor of the museum.